yuniel-acosta/corda/docs/source/design/parallel-testing-plugin/design.md

 (when listing other tasks and changing them)
 1. Try to extract logic from tasks into standalone objects, this lends better testability.

+### Main Gradle Tasks

+Tasks should be defined for the following things:

+- Preparation for parallel building
+- Docker image building
+- Running build in parallel (coordinator side, uses k8s)
+- Running a chunk of work (worker side)

+With these four tasks it becomes simple to run the parallel build locally
+- Either run all the workers via k8s
+- Or just a specific instance of a worker

 ### Docker Image Creation

 1. The build agent can perform the preparation work
     1. Compilation
     1. Grouping tests (can be written in files `test-group-1`, `test-group-2`, ..., `test-group-N`)
 1. Creating docker image
-    1. Includes prep work artifacts
+    1. Packages prep work artifacts with code
     1. Currently one single docker image is created
     1. Each worker however could have its own dedicated image.
     This can be still cheap to upload/download if the docker images are appropriately layered.
-    This could simplify the POC solution.
+    This could maybe simplify the pod running logic that we have in the POC solution.

 #### Artifact Caching